-This document contains important information about this release of Forcepoint Next Generation Firewall (Forcepoint NGFW).
+This document contains important information about this release of ForcepointTM Next Generation Firewall (Forcepoint NGFW), formerly known as Stonesoft® Next Generation Firewall by Forcepoint (Stonesoft NGFW).

 We strongly recommend that you read the entire document.

 Lifecycle model

 This release of Forcepoint NGFW is a Long-Term Support (LTS) version.